top of page

 RESEARCH PARTNERS.

-Jessica K. Martin, Research Consultant:
+Jessica K. Martin, Research Consultant

-Center for Women in Politics and Public Policy:
+Center for Women in Politics and Public Policy

-Laurie Nsiah-Jefferson, Director | Christa Kelleher, Research & Policy Director | Amrith Fernandes Prabhu, Graduate Assistant | Adanna Kalejaye, Graduate Assistant
+Laurie Nsiah-Jefferson, Director | Christa Kelleher, Research & Policy Director |

-The Center for Women in Politics and Public Policy (CWPPP), based at the McCormack Graduate School of Policy and Global Studies at the University of Massachusetts Boston aims to promote diverse women’s leadership to achieve more just, equitable, and responsive public and institutional policies and meaningful inclusion.
-It does this through its Gender, Leadership, and Public Policy (GLPP) graduate certificate and MPA-GLPP track programs; applied research on electoral representation and intersectional public policy analysis, relating to the economic, health and social well-being of women and families; and public convenings that mobilize community and women’s political participation.
-In all its work, CWPPP’s approach is anti-racist as we seek to tackle critical issues affecting women’s lives through an intersectional lens of gender, race/ethnicity, class, and other identities.
+of Policy and Global Studies at the University of Massachusetts Boston aims to promote diverse women’s leadership to achieve more just, equitable, and responsive public and institutional policies and meaningful inclusion.
+It does this through its Gender, Leadership, and Public Policy (GLPP) graduate certificate and MPA-GLPP track programs; summer leadership academy; applied research on electoral representation and intersectional public policy analysis, relating to the economic, health and social well-being of women and families; and public convenings and fellowship programs that mobilize community and women’s political participation.
+In all its work, CWPPP’s approach is anti-racist as the center seeks to tackle critical issues affecting women’s lives through an intersectional lens of gender, race/ethnicity, class, and other identities.